Browse articles

 Step 4

-So a fixed fee turns the financial question around: instead of "what will this earn?", it's "what can we deliver this for?"
+That's the real shift a fixed fee makes.
+The question stops being "what will this earn" and becomes "what can we deliver this for."

 Where this fits next